csc-ubc-okanagan/workshops/readme.md

 * Basic familiarity with Unix commands (which can be acquired in the Unix Shell workshops).
 * As part of this lesson, you will need to set up a GitHub account prior to joining, which can be done [here](https://github.com/)

+* authenticate machine
+* set up global options - username, email, text editor
+* pull, push, branch, merge, gitignore
+* resolve conflict

 **Introduction to GitHub Pages pt.
 1**

-Building on concepts covered in Introduction to GitHub, this session will introduce GitHub pages as a way to create a personal website or blog, or create a website for your project.
+Building on concepts covered in Introduction to GitHub *and Unix Shell*, this session will introduce GitHub pages as a way to create a personal website or blog, or create a website for your project.
 After introducing the concept of GitHub pages, we will then go through the steps of generating a GitPages website, and will introduce markdown as a way to add content to your pages, as well as how to push (save) content to the website.

 By the end of this session, participants will be able to initiate a website on GitHub pages, and be able to add content to the website.